Birkie – WI Weekend Camp 2018

 They say Birkie provides year-round, healthy, active lifestyle events for thousands of adventurous spirits of all ages and abilities, so it just felt right that Little Bellas came to town!
 And here we are!

-The Birkie Weekend Camp is an all-girls, one day camp held in Hayward at one of Wisconsin's best mountain bike trails, Highway 00 part of the 100 kilometer Birkie Trail system.
+The Birkie Weekend Camp is an all-girls, one day camp held in Hayward at one of Wisconsin's best mountain bike trail systems, the Birkie and CAMBA trails.
 This is a mountain bikers paradise!
 And better yet, it's a Little Bellas paradise too!

 This camp aims to get girls of all abilities either introduced to the sport or help them develop an already present interest.
 Based around having fun, we play lots of games (on and off the bike), explore and ride trails, incorporate basic bike skills and then adjust those skills as the girls progress.